-Political committees (PACs), including separate segregated funds, committees with non-contribution accounts (also sometimes called “Hybrid” PACs), independent expenditure-only committees (Super PACs) and other nonconnected committees that filed on a semi-annual schedule in 2017 must file on a quarterly schedule in 2018.
-PACs that filed on a monthly schedule in 2017 must continue to file on a monthly schedule in 2018.
+Political committees (PACs), including separate segregated funds, committees with non-contribution accounts (also sometimes called Hybrid PACs), independent expenditure-only committees (Super PACs) and other nonconnected committees that filed on a semi-annual basis in 2019 file on a quarterly basis in 2020.
+Monthly filers continue on the monthly schedule.

 Changing filing frequency

 PACs may change their filing schedule once a year, but must first notify the Commission in writing (or electronically, if electronic filers).
 A committee may change its filing frequency only once per calendar year.

 The committee will receive a letter from the Commission approving the frequency change.